Get a quote

 What is a 4-point inspection?

-A four-point inspection is a home or condominium inspection that evaluates how well the four major systems of your home (i.e., the roof, electrical, plumbing, and HVAC systems) are working.
+A four-point inspection is an evaluation of a home or condominium where a certified inspector assesses how well its four major systems (i.e., the roof, electrical, plumbing, and HVAC systems) are working.
 These systems are often the source of claims, so insurance companies may require a four-point inspection before offering coverage.

 If a home fails all or part of the inspection, the inspector typically goes over what needs to be fixed or replaced to alleviate deficiencies.
-The fixes may be necessary to obtain insurance, but making the repairs can open up more insurance options.
+The fixes may be necessary to obtain insurance coverage, but making the repairs can also open up more insurance options.

 Your 4-point home inspection checklist

 A four-point inspection looks at your home’s major systems, but what exactly does the inspector evaluate?
-Here is a helpful checklist you can review to help you prepare for your four-point inspection.
+Here is a helpful checklist you can review before your four-point inspection.

 Electrical wiring and panels

-Faulty wires cause nearly 90 percent of residential fires, so this is something insurance companies take very seriously.
-If your home is found uninsurable due to wiring issues, it is vital to budget for necessary upgrades.
+Failing and malfunctioning equipment is the second-leading cause of electrical fires and accounts for 13% of residential fires, so this is something insurance companies take very seriously.
+If your home is found uninsurable due to wiring issues, it’s vital to budget for necessary upgrades.
 If you don’t, your risk of fire is significantly amplified.

 HVAC

 Does your home have central heating and air conditioning?
 What condition are the units in?
 Are there any signs of obvious damage such as leakage?
-Remember each insurance company determines what it considers “acceptable” when insuring older homes; however, it’s not uncommon to see coverage denied for lack of central air and heat.
+Remember each insurance company determines what it considers acceptable when insuring older homes; however, it’s not uncommon to see an application for coverage declined for problems with the central air and heat.

 Plumbing

 Inspectors look at the type of pipes in your home to determine how likely they are to burst.
-If polybutylene plumbing is found, coverage can be denied as these are more prone to bursting.
-However, some insurance companies may still insure you but will exclude water damage.
-In that scenario, if there is a flood due to pipes bursting, you are 100 percent responsible for the total expense.
+If polybutylene plumbing is found, an insurer may decline your application for coverage because these types are more prone to bursting.
+Some insurance companies may still insure you, but they will likely exclude water damage.
+In that scenario, if there is water damage due to pipes bursting, you are 100% responsible for the total expense.

 Roof

 What’s in a roof?
 Roof age, material, and condition are what inspectors look for.
-Generally, insurance companies have age limits for how old a roof can be based on what it’s made of.
-However, if your roof is younger but has apparent damage outside, or there are water leaks inside your home, then you might be denied coverage
+Generally, insurance companies have insurability guidelines based on the age of the roof and the materials used to construct the roof.
+However, if your roof is younger but has apparent damage outside, or there are water leaks inside your home, then you might have your application for coverage declined.

 4-point inspection vs. wind mitigation inspection